ngageoint/hootenanny/README.md

     # Conflate two maps into a single map
     hoot conflate input1.osm input2.osm output.osm

-    # Conflate and only add data to output from the second input that does not conflict with data in
+    # Conflate and only add data to output from the second map that does not conflict with data in
-    # the first input
+    # the first map
     hoot conflate --differential input1.osm input2.osm output.osm

 ### Applying Changes